 Costs

 The costs associated with self-publishing can be significant and typically include professional editing, cover design, formatting, printing costs, and marketing.
 Editing services can range from several hundred to thousands of dollars, depending on the manuscript length and the depth of editing required.
 Cover design can cost anywhere from $50 to $500 for a professional look.
-Marketing costs vary widely but can easily run into hundreds or thousands if including paid ads and promotional services.
+Marketing costs including paid ads and promotional services vary widely but can easily run into hundreds or thousands of dollars.

 Potential Earnings and Royalties